Nevenall/ghosting-the-edge/README.md

 ## Visual Studio Code Integration

 Includes vs code integration to execute Gulp tasks and a problem matcher for spell checking.

-He was all thumbs

-this is very interesting